jlaufersweiler/QuestWorlds/markdown/QuestWorlds.md

 There is one **outcome** to a **contest** and it always applies to the PC.
 Your GM does not consider a separate outcome for the **resistance**, instead they narrate the **outcome** based on whether the your PC obtains the **prize** and describe how the story branches for the **resistance** based on their interpretation of that.
 Rules on **benefits** and **consequences** in §2.8 and narration considerations such as 'victory at a price', only apply to your PC, not to the resistance.

-The only exception to this is a PC vs. PC contest, where each sides **outcome** needs to be determined.
+The only exception to this is a PC vs. PC contest, where each side's **outcome** needs to be determined.

 ## 2.4 Modifiers